helsingborg-stad/deployment-poc-wordpress/README.md

 # Deployment POC Wordpress
 Wordpress in docker POC with IAC and CI/CD pipeline using AWS.

+## Requirements
+* AWS CLI
+* yarn
+* Docker

 ## Local dev environment

 ## CI/CD Pipeline
+The CI/CD pipeline is to be created once at the project startup and will be mostly static throughout the project lifetime.
+It uses the AWS CodePipeline service to achive the following.
+* Automatically build and push the docker images to AWS ECR container registry.
+* Create a stage and production environment with basically identical setup.
+* Integration test on a stage environment that will stop the deploy on fail.

 ### Github web hooks
+To get CodePipeline to react on merges to master you will need web hooks setup.
-If you already have a access token for previous AWS codpipelines you can reuse it in this pipeline and you can skip the below steps.
+If you already have a access token for previous AWS codepipelines you can reuse it in this pipeline and you can skip the below steps.
 In order to get cloudformation to set up the webhook between the pipeline and git you will need an accesss key from the github and provide it to cloudformation.

 #### Create git access token